Our new location is 1846 1st Avenue South, in the Grand Central District of St. Petersburg.

-As Creative Clay enters its 22nd year serving the Tampa Bay area through programs that make the arts accessible to all, they are looking to the future with an impending move, enhancement and expansion of programming, and the launch of a capital campaign.
+As Creative Clay enters its 22nd year serving the Tampa Bay area through programs that make the arts accessible to all, they are looking to the future with an impending move, enhancement and expansion of programming, and capital campaign.

-“The 2017 Project: Securing Our Future,” is ready to kick off as Creative Clay prepares to move its headquarters this June from St. Petersburg’s EDGE District, to 1846 First Ave.
+“The 2017 Project: Securing Our Future,” kicked off as Creative Clay prepares to move its headquarters this June from St. Petersburg’s EDGE District, to 1846 First Ave.
 S in the Grand Central District.
 This new space boasts an additional 1000 square feet more than their current location, allowing them to expand their Community Arts Program to serve individuals currently on a waiting list.

 The capital campaign seeks to challenge individuals and businesses to engage in their community by investing in Creative Clay, whose mission is to help people with disabilities achieve full and inclusive lives through access to the arts by providing expressive, educational and vocational experiences.